Erica Dunton

 Erica Dunton is a British director and screenwriter.
 Her television directing credits include Ted Lasso (2021–2023), The Summer I Turned Pretty (2022), Outer Banks (2024), and You (2025).
 She has been nominated for two Directors Guild of America Awards.

 Biography

-Dunton's father, Joe Dunton, is a cinematographer who won the BAFTA Outstanding British Contribution to Cinema Award in 2010.
+Dunton's father, Joe Dunton, was a cinematographer who won the BAFTA Outstanding British Contribution to Cinema Award in 2010.
 She has two brothers, Lester and Richard.
 She earned a law degree from Durham University and later studied at the National Film and Television School.
-Early in her filmmaking career, she also tutored Eve Hewson.
+Early in her filmmaking career, she also tutored Eve Hewson, whom she cast in her film The 27 Club.